siberianfox/g2wiki/Status-Reports.md

 	g59x | coord 6 offset | X axis G59 coordinate system offset
 	g28x | G28 position | X axis G28 saved position
 	g30x | G30 position | X axis G30 saved position

-It's worth noting that any gettable variable can be put in a status report - the above variables are listed as they represent the Gcode model state.
-For example `fv` would return the firmware version, but this would not change.

-It's also worth noting that any variable can be independently queried as an individual variable, and axis variables (e.g. pos, G55) can be queried as a group, e.g. `pos`, or `g55`

 ## Text Mode Status Reports
 ### Text Mode On-Demand Status Reports